When you get married, life changes in unexpected ways.

 Do You Have Cost-Effective Insurance?

-A part of your life insurance premium goes toward paying the administrative charges associated with the policy.
-The more policies you have, the more administrative fees you will have.
+A part of your life insurance premium goes toward paying the administrative charges associated with the life insurance policy.
+The more policies you have from the life insurance companies, the more administrative fees you will have.
 You can cut down on your insurance cost by buying one big policy rather than several smaller ones.

-For financial needs with an end date, a term life policy may work out better.
+For financial needs with an end date, a life insurance policy measured by terms may work out better than permanent life insurance.
 Since it is six to 10 times cheaper than permanent life insurance, you will be able to get more coverage.

 Which Type of Policy is Best For You and Your Spouse?

-Generally speaking, separate term life policies are a better option than joint policies for couples.
-That is because term policies:
+Generally speaking, separate life insurance policies are a better option than joint policies for couples.
+That is because term life insurance policies:

 - Are more affordable